ffoysal/kioshi/README.md

 ## AWS Terraform

 The high level architecture for AWS deployment is below.
-MongoDB container is running in EC2 instance and app container is running ECS Fargate.
+MongoDB container is running in EC2 instance and app container is running in ECS Fargate.
 ![alt text](diagram/aws.jpg)

-_Note: for simplicity all security groups, target group, ECS service not shown in the diagram_
+_Note: for simplicity all security groups, target group, ECS service are not shown in the diagram_

 The `terraform` code is written in the version of `0.11.7`.
 Please download the [terraform 0.11.7](https://releases.hashicorp.com/terraform/0.11.7/) for your OS.
-Assumming the AWS credentials is stored in `$HOME/.aws/credentials` with default profile.
+Assumming the AWS credentials are stored in `$HOME/.aws/credentials` with default profile.
 And the infrastructure will be created in `us-east-1` region.

 Follow the steps below in order to deploy the infrastructure in AWS.
 ```